 - The highest share of fatalities in Slovenia is that of car occupants, while cyclist fatalities are over-represented compared to the EU average.
-Motorcyclists are most at risk in Slovenia. - The shares of fatalities in built-up areas and on motorways in Slovenia are higher than on average in the EU.
+Motorcyclists are most at risk in Slovenia. - The shares of fatalities on motorways in Slovenia is higher than the EU average.